Biggest Bluest Hi Fi

 Biggest Bluest Hi-Fi is the debut LP from the indie pop band Camera Obscura.
 It was released in 2001 by Andmoresound and in 2002 by Elefant, then re-released in 2004 by Merge.

 Reception

 Writing for AllMusic, critic Tim Sendra praised the album, writing that it "makes a strong case for Camera Obscura as one of the best indie pop bands to come down the pike since, well, Belle and Sebastian."
-Marc Hogan of Pitchfork Media called it "charmingly understated."
+Marc Hogan of Pitchfork called it "charmingly understated."